FC Schalke 04: 2000–2019: Top-table mainstay, European semi-final

-2019–present: Financial crisis, relegation, and return to the Bundesliga
+2019–2020: Financial crisis

-In the 2018–19 UEFA Champions League, Schalke 04 lost 2–10 in aggregate to Manchester City in the round of 16.
-Two days later, on 14 March 2019, Tedesco was relieved of his duties.
+In the 2018–19 UEFA Champions League, Schalke 04 lost 2–10 on aggregate to Manchester City in the round of 16.
+Two days later, on 14 March 2019, Tedesco was sacked.
 Huub Stevens and Mike Büskens took over as caretaker managers.
 On 9 May 2019, David Wagner was appointed as head coach of Schalke 04 on a three-year contract until 30 June 2022.

 Schalke was hit particularly hard by the COVID-19 pandemic, and in April 2020 the club said that it was threatened by bankruptcy.
 Against the backdrop of a worsened financial situation caused by a high level of debt and a decrease in revenue related to restrictions put in place to combat the COVID-19 pandemic, the club decided to introduce a player salary cap of €2.5 million per year.

 In the second half of the 2019–20 season, Schalke set a new club record of 16 league games without a win between 25 January and 27 June 2020.
 Despite this losing streak, Wagner remained as manager, with Clemens Tönnies stepping down from his role as the chairman of Schalke's supervisory board after 19 years in service instead.